tekn0ir/cuke_fig/README.md

 ### Bug Reports

-If you are sure that it's a bug in Capybara, open a new [issue] and try to answer the following questions:
+If you are sure that it's a bug in Fig, open a new [issue] and try to answer the following questions:

 - What did you do?